ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

   classification stays aligned with the supported source taxonomy.
 - Part numbers are normalised once prior to executing the provider chain to keep duplicate SKUs from triggering redundant requests.
-- When both the direct product lookup and the fallback search miss, the batch export records `BUY_URL` as `Product Not Found` and surfaces `BUY_Error = not found` so manual follow-up is obvious.
+- When both the direct product lookup and the fallback search miss (or the DOM is empty), the batch export records `BUY_URL = "Product Not Found"` and surfaces `BUY_Error = "not found"` so manual follow-up is obvious.
-- The companion batch helper also captures the `<title>` element from `ShowPhoto.aspx` to populate `PSPhoto_Title` while retaining the `PSPhoto_URL` even when an image cannot be fetched.

 ## CSV export helper